 So let’s start by closing your eyes visualizing the person you physically want to be this time next year?
-What obstacles are blocking you achieving that physique?
-These obstacles might be fear, lack of self-confidence or will power, no nutrition or fitness knowledge, you can’t afford a gym…etc. Good try, but throw those excuses away.
+What obstacles are blocking you from achieving that physique?
+These obstacles might be fear, lack of self-confidence or willpower, no nutrition or fitness knowledge, you can’t afford a gym…etc. Good try, but throw those excuses away.
 I want to help you remove all the obstacles and begin your journey to a healthier you.

 Motivation to get you going

 Now that you understand the obstacles holding you back, let’s start by taking some pre-workout program measurements and pictures.

 It may sound silly but these will be vital tools in keeping you motivated when you hit a hill or plateau.
 One great way to keep the motivational ball rolling is to take a self-portrait of yourself (a selfie; front and side view) so you will know what physique you began with.

 As you get into the groove of working out and you are feeling more fit you can look back at those images (wait at least a month into the program for noticeable results) to see how far you’ve come.